 One thing the EX5 isn't is an XG or GM playback instrument, despite its 'Sondius XG' label (which, confusingly, refers to the fact that it incorporates VL synthesis, which is classified as an XG extension).
 XG and GM song files won't play back in any meaningful way, then; however, Yamaha will be bringing out a promotional CD containing a GM sound set for the EX series.

 The EX5's familiar AWM synthesis architecture of oscillator, filter and amplifier, with associated EGs and two assignable LFOs, is fully programmable, and offers a satisfying depth of functionality.
 When you assign a sample from the EX5's sample RAM to the oscillator, a Wave Edit option appears in the LCD, above the F3 button; press this and you go to a page where you can define a keymap with up to 128 samples.
-You can mix and match samples from ROM, RAM and Flash memory, an
+You can mix and match samples from ROM, RAM and Flash memory, and give each sample its own key and velocity range, along with other settings such as level, coarse and fine pitch, and pan (no random pan option, though); note that no more than two samples can sound simultaneously on a key.

 The filter section has one resonant Static Control Filter, followed by two resonant Dynamic Control Filters which can be configured in parallel or in series.
 The SCF offers a choice of eight filter types (low‑pass, high‑pass, band‑pass, inverted low‑pass, parametric EQ, and several shelving filters), while DCF1 offers eight types (low‑pass 24, 18, 12 and 6dB, high‑pass, band‑pass and band elimination) and DCF2 offers four (low‑pass, high‑pass, band‑pass and band‑elimination); DCF2 is only active if DCF1 has a setting other than low‑pass 24, low‑pass 18, or Thru.
 The filter EG applies to both DCFs, while velocity control of both filter cutoff and resonance is available.
 Pitch and filter EGs provide an initial hold time, plus six stages, while the amplitude EG provides seven stages; pitch and filter EGs both offer a choice of three options for envelope looping prior to release.
 The amplifier stage includes a pan position parameter (L63‑R63) with random, key follow and random depth options.